Ventilation Does Not Protect Nonsmokers

 “Since the current language relating to ETS was added to the standard, electronic smoking devices (commonly called ‘e-cigarettes’) have come on the market and are increasingly popular.
 Also, some jurisdictions have legalized the smoking of cannabis.

-This addendum revises the current definition of ETS to include emissions from electronic smoking devices, as well as cannabis smoke.
+This addendum revises the current definition of ETS to include emissions from electronic smoking devices and from smoking of cannabis.
 The existing requirements for separation of ETS-free spaces from ETS spaces remain unchanged.”

 According to this position statement: